 Inside Baseball Coaches Clinic

 January 11 to January 13, 2018

 – Friday, 9 am to 10 pm

 Cherry Hill, NJ 08002

 What makes our Inside Baseball Coaches Clinic different?
 Our featured coaches and trainers, baseball industry experts like Baseball America and other college coaches, refer to as some of the brightest minds in the game today.
-These are coaches, in their 30s and 40s, who get after it, every day, every hour, every chance.
+These are speakers, in their 30s and 40s, who get after it, every day, every hour, every chance.
 We ensure each Inside Coaches Baseball Clinic is a home run, by recruiting enough expert coaches, with enough engaging sessions, to hit every possible angle you could want.
 You simply won’t find a better collection of presenters.
 See our featured guest speakers from the 2017 clinic below!

 Jake Boss Jr. was appointed the 16th head coach in Michigan State baseball history on July 1, 2008, and has quickly become one of the most successful coaches in the program’s 130-year history.
 In eight seasons, Boss has compiled a 264-181 (.593) record.
 His 264 wins are the most over a eight-year span in program history.

 In just one season as head coach at Eastern Michigan in 2008, Boss made an immediate impact, guiding the Eagles to their second consecutive MAC West Division crown and first NCAA Regional appearance since 2003.
 For his efforts, Boss was selected the 2008 MAC Coach of the Year and made history by becoming just the second coach in league history to win the MAC Tournament and advance to the NCAA Tournament in his first season.

 Prior to being named head coach at Eastern Michigan, he was an assistant coach and recruiting coordinator at Michigan from 2004-07, as the Wolverines made NCAA Regional appearances all three seasons.